 I found myself continually tweaking and modifying the spreadsheet to make it suitable for my needs.
 What are my competitors rankings?
 On Google, Bing, Yahoo?
 How has that changed?
 How can I make a graph illustrating the keyword ranking over time?
 My competitors?

-It became quickly apparent the time spent justified finding seo software to help with this tracking.
+It became quickly apparent the time spent justified finding SEO software like Advanced Web Ranking to help with this tracking.

 Beyond Keyword Tracking